glotzerlab/garnett/doc/quickstart.rst

 Reading and writing with automatic filetype detection
 -----------------------------------------------------

-The :py:meth:`glotzformats.read` and :py:meth:`glotzformats.write` functions will automatically determine the type of a trajectory from its file extension.
+The :py:meth:`garnett.read` and :py:meth:`garnett.write` functions will automatically determine the type of a trajectory from its file extension.
 This can be used to quickly load and save :py:class:`~.trajectory.Trajectory` objects.

 .. code-block:: python

-    import glotzformats as gf
+    import garnett as gf
     # Load a GSD file...
     with gf.read('dump.gsd') as traj:
         print(len(traj))